David-Flanagan/VendHubNetwork/DEVELOPMENT_RULES.md

 ## Project-Specific Rules

 ### VendHub Network Specific
-- Use the user_roles table system for role checks (not JWT claims)
+- Use the users table system for role checks (not JWT claims)
 - Implement operator-customer relationship features
 - Build global product catalog functionality
 - Focus on vending machine marketplace features
+- Follow the universal widget system for profile sections
+- Use the migration system when adding new sections

 ### UI/UX Preferences
 - Use React and Next.js for frontend